jadianes/spark-r-notebooks/README.md

 ## Instructions

 For these series of notebooks, we have used [Jupyter](https://jupyter.org/) with the [IRkernel](http://irkernel.github.io/) R kernel.
 You can find installation instructions for you specific setup [here](http://irkernel.github.io/installation/).
-Have also a look at [Andrie de Vries]() post [Using R with Jupyter Notebooks](http://blog.revolutionanalytics.com/2015/09/using-r-with-jupyter-notebooks.html) that includes instructions of installing Jupyter and IRkernel together.
+Have also a look at [Andrie de Vries]() post [Using R with Jupyter Notebooks](http://blog.revolutionanalytics.com/2015/09/using-r-with-jupyter-notebooks.html) that includes instructions for installing Jupyter and IRkernel together.

 A good way of using these notebooks is by first cloning the repo, and then starting your [Jupyter](https://jupyter.org/) in **pySpark mode**.
 For example,